An exposition on finite dimensionality of Chow groups: Introduction

-So following the approach of Voisin as in \cite{Vo}, it is natural to ask is there a second notion of representability for lower co-dimensional cycles.
-Precisely it means the following: Let us consider the two-fold product of the Chow variety $C^p_{d}(X)\times C^p_{d}(X)$.
-Consider the natural map from this product two the group $\CH^p(X)_{\hom}$ and we ask the question: does the surjectivity of this map implies the representability in the first sense of $\CH^p(X)_{\hom}$.
+So following the approach of Voisin as in \cite{Vo}, it is natural to ask whether there is a second notion of representability for lower codimensional cycles.
+To do this, first we assume that there exist a smooth, projective variety $Y$ and a correspondence $\Gamma$ of codimension $p$ on $Y\times X$, such that $\Gamma_*$ is surjective from ${\CH_0(Y)}_{0}\cong {\CH_0(Y)}_{\alg}$ to $\CH^p(X)_0$, (here ${\CH_0(Y)}_0,\CH^p(X)_0$ denote the group of degree zero cycles on $Y,X$ respectively modulo rational equivalence).
+Under this assumption the group $\CH^p(X)_0$ is contained in $\CH^p(X)_{\alg}$.
+On the other hand $\CH^p(X)_{\alg}$ is always contained in $\CH^p(X)_0$ (this fact is due to the existence of Chow varieties, for reference please see [\cite{Fulton}, Example 10.3.3]) Now the second notion of representability is as follows: Let us consider the two-fold product of the Chow variety $C^p_{d}(X)\times C^p_{d}(X)$ where $C^p_d(X)$ is the projective variety parametrizing codimension $p$ and degree $d$ cycles on $X$.
+Note that the degree of a cycle is determined by fixing an embedding of $X$ into a projective space.
+Consider the natural map from this product to the group $\CH^p(X)_{0}$ and hence (under the assumption) to $\CH^p(X)_{\alg}$ and we ask the question: does the surjectivity of this map implies the representability in the first sense of $\CH^p(X)_{\alg}$.
 First we prove the following in this direction:

-\textit{ The Chow group of codimension $p$-cycles are generated by linear subspaces.
-That is there exists a surjective map from $\CH_0(F(X))$ to $\CH^p(X)$.
+\begin{theorem}Suppose that the Chow group of codimension $p$ cycles is generated by linear subspaces, that is the natural (Abel-Jacobi) map from $\CH_0(F(X))$ to $\CH^p(X)$ is surjective.
+This condition is enough to ensure the above mentioned condition on the subgroup $\CH^p(X)_0$ of $\CH^p(X)$.
 Here $F(X)$ is the Fano variety of linear subspaces of codimension $p$.
-Suppose that $\CH^p(X)_{\hom}$ is representable in the sense that the map from the two-fold product of the Chow variety to $\CH^p(X)_{\hom}$ is surjective.
-Then there exists a smooth projective curve $C$ and a correspondence $\Gamma$ on $C\times X$, such that $\Gamma_*:\CH^1(C)_{\hom}\to \CH^p(X)_{\hom}$ is surjective. }
+Suppose that $\CH^p(X)_{\alg}$ is representable in the sense that the map from the two-fold product of the Chow variety to $\CH^p(X)_{\alg}$ is surjective.
+Then there exists a smooth projective curve $C$ and a correspondence $\Gamma$ on $C\times X$, such that $\Gamma_*:\CH^1(C)_{\alg}\to \CH^p(X)_{\alg}$ is surjective. \end{theorem}

-As an application we show that the natural map from $C^3_{d}(X)\times C^3_d(X)$ to $\CH^3(X)_{\hom}$ is not surjective for any $d$, where $X$ is a cubic fourfold embedded in $\PR^5$.
+As an application we show that the natural map from $C^3_{d}(X)\times C^3_d(X)$ to $\CH^3(X)_{\alg}$ is not surjective for any $d$, where $X$ is a cubic fourfold embedded in $\PR^5$.